Farooq Naek: Political career

+His political career began in 1971, when he served as assistant director at the Directorate of Labour and Social Welfare of the provincial Government of Sindh.
+He then was a Civil Judge and First Class Magistrate from 1971 to 1975.
+He was elected General Secretary of Karachi Bar Association during mid-1985-90.
+He also served as Deputy Attorney General of Pakistan from 1994 to 1996 in the second Benazir Bhutto government.

 Naek was arrested in 1995, after leading a demonstration against the dictatorial rule of General Zia Ul Haq.
 He was held in Central Prison, Karachi, for about six months along with 10 other lawyers.

 Although Naek was associated with the PPP for three decades, he only shot to prominence when he fought the corruption and criminal cases against Benazir Bhutto and Asif Ali Zardari during Pervez Musharraf's rule in and out of Pakistan.
 It was during these extremely difficult years of Zardari that Naek earned his trust.
 Before and after becoming the President of Pakistan, Zardari always consulted him on legal matters and other issues.